TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 ### 1. [Manual Flash Loan on Ethereum Mainnet & and a .cjs scanner](./flashloan-base/)
 - Description: A working flash loan on Ethereum mainnet using Aave liquidity.
   Also includes a .cjs scanner which scans for two legged arbitrage oppurtunities on Basenet.
-- Tools: Solidity, Python, Hardhat
+- AI tools: Chatgpt-o3 and Deepseek-R1

 ### 2. [Triangular Scanner](./TriangleArb/)
 - Description: Real-time triangular arbitrage scanner comparing different liqudity pools on basenet.
 - Includes images of data logs and screenshots of terminal output.
-- Used Bolt AI and Copilot
+- AI tools: Bolt AI and Copilot

 ### 3. [What is a Flashloan](./Arbitrage%20Trading.pdf)
 - Description: Lucid chart explaining what a flash loan is and its use cases.